Making sense of student learning — through SoTL

 Getting in touch

-If you are unsure where to start, feel free to get in touch.
+If you are unsure where to start, feel free to get in touch — we can explore together what would fit your context best.

-A short conversation often clarifies what would be most helpful in your context.
+A short conversation often helps clarify what would be most helpful in your context.

 You can message me here or email me at info@irmact.com.